 Why is renewable energy important?

 A lot of the energy generated within the UK comes from fossil fuels such as oil, gas and coal.
-These generate greenhouse gases, pollute our air and negatively impact the environment, contributing to climate change.
+These generate greenhouse gases and pollute our air, negatively impacting the environment and contributing to climate change.

-Renewable energy, such as wind, water and solar are alternatives to fossil fuels.
-These green renewable energy sources are more sustainable, and provide substantial benefits for our climate, our health and our economy.
+Renewable energy, such as wind, water and solar are clean alternatives to fossil fuels.
+These green energy sources are more sustainable.
+Generating electricity from renewable sources significantly benefits our climate, our health and our economy.

 Why plant trees?